sarahlibx/recipe-app/README.md

 Ensure that your virtual environment is running (You should see a `(venv)` at the end of your prompt)

+Then:
-Then _move back to the root of the project_ and run
+On Mac: _move back to the root of the project_ and run

 `npm run start-api`

+On Windows:
+Stay in the `/api` directory and run
+`flask run --no-debugger`

 This will run the Flask server on port 5000